Newcastle YMCA - digital era

 To reduce the skills gap of socially excluded young people living in the deprived communities of Byker and Walker

 April 2011 - March 2012

-Charity information: Newcastle upon Tyne YMCA
+Charity information: YMCA Newcastle

 Most young people communicate using mobile and cloud based applications.
 They create social networks, make friends, find out what’s on, access services, arrange activities and share creative art whist on the move.
 Schools, libraries, café’s, wifi hotspots and 3g enabled phones allow them to access their virtual world.

 Young people from disadvantaged backgrounds don’t have access to this technology, increasing their social exclusion, the skills gap and distance they are from the labour market.

 By allowing them access to technology and teaching them how to get the best out of the technology available to them this project will give them;

 a community which they have built up and contributed towards